-ARTICLE II-20: To see if the Town will vote, pursuant to MGL c.44B, to raise and appropriate from the Community Preservation Fund Estimated Annual Revenues, budgeted reserves, fund balance or historic preservation reserve the sum of \$300,000 for the purpose of preserving, restoring and rehabilitating an historic resource, namely the Phase 1 historic restoration of the mid-section of 262 Main Street by the Wellfleet Historical Society, and to authorize the Board of Selectmen to enter into a grant agreement with the Wellfleet Historical Society and to authorize the Board of Selectmen to acquire on behalf of the Town a historic preservation restriction on such property, or do or act anything thereon.
+ARTICLE 24: To see if the Town will vote, pursuant to MGL c.44B, to raise and appropriate from the Community Preservation Fund Estimated Annual Revenues, budgeted reserves, fund balance or historic preservation reserve the sum of \$300,000 for the purpose of preserving, restoring and rehabilitating the historic 262 Main Street by funding Phase 10f the historic restoration of the midsection of 262 Main Street by reestablishing the historic and architectural integrity of the building, improving the access to the museum, and enhancing the gateway to the village, pursuant to a grant agreement with the Wellfleet Historical Society, and to authorize the Board of Selectmen, in consultation with the Wellfleet Historical Commission, to enter into said grant agreement, which agreement shall require a historic preservation restriction to be imposed on the property and set forth other terms and conditions under which said funds may be expended, and further to authorize the Board of Selectmen to acquire on behalf of the Town said historic preservation restriction on such property, or do or act anything thereon.

 Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 9-0.
-Community Preservation Committee: Recommends 5-0.

 Historical Commission: Recommends 5-0.